TeamAuquan/Python-for-Trading/chapter5.md

 `@instructions`
 Create a python dictionary a = {'one': 1, 'two': 'to', 'three': 3.0, 'four': [4,4.0]}
-Print all keys, all values and all key:value pairs
+Print all keys and all key:value pairs

 `@hint`